-The 13 campsites above are some of the best in the state, although you can easily find hundreds of additional options scatted from one end of the state to the next.
+The 13 campsites above are some of the best in the state, although you can easily find hundreds of additional options scattered from one end of the state to the other.
 Now the only difficult task left to do is narrow down the choices and pick the best place to camp out of the options listed here.

 We hope you’ve enjoyed this article about the best camping in Arizona and you’ve found your next camping spot for the trip!

 If you know any campgrounds in Arizona that should be on this list, please let us know.
 Hit the comment below or just head to our contact page.
 We will appreciate any ideas.

 Have a great time camping in Arizona.